Transport for Wales

+Transport for Wales

 The Class 158 diesel railcars were built from 1989 to 1992 at Derby Works, being the final development of the British Rail 'Sprinter' concept, and among the very last trains to be built for the nationalised railway.

-In 2009, 158s work all services on the Cambrian lines west of Shrewsbury, and share Holyhead - Cardiff and most trains on Arriva's services to Birmingham International as well as some Manchester - North Wales.
+In 2018, 158s work all services on the Cambrian lines west of Shrewsbury, the Holyhead - Cardiff service and most trains on Arriva's services to Birmingham International as well as some Manchester - North Wales.
 They also appear on the Cardiff - Cheltenham route and appear on other long-distance services when stock shortages occur.
 General maintenance is carried out at a purpose-built new depot at Machynlleth on the Cambrian lines.

 Like the Class 175s, 158s are not currently permitted on the Wrexham - Bidston and Conwy Valley lines, due to the longer station stops needed because the doors are at the ends and open slowly.
 There is also said to be a risk that the 'yaw dampers' on the bogies might strike some of the platforms on the Conwy Valley line.

-The Cambrian lines used Radio Electric Token Block signalling from 1989 to 2011: all ATW 158s were fitted with this equipment, which was scheduled to be replaced in 2009 with the new European standard ERTMS equipment which Network Rail have volunteered to try on the Cambrian lines.
+The Cambrian lines used Radio Electric Token Block signalling from 1989 to 2011: all TfW 158s were fitted with this equipment, which was replaced by the new European standard ERTMS equipment which Network Rail have volunteered to try on the Cambrian lines.
 158 829 was the first to be fitted, and was used for overnight trials from late 2008.
 The fitting of the new equipment requires a cabinet to be installed in the passenger compartment, replacing part of a luggage rack at one end of one vehicle.
-An problem was encountered with sunlight affecting the driver's view of the system's display screen; an experimental solution has been to fit 'louvres' over one of the cab side windows on the driver's side.
+Initially a problem was encountered with sunlight affecting the driver's view of the system's display screen, but this has been overcome.

 After a pilot implementation on the Harlech - Pwllheli section for a few months, the ERTMS system, with its control centre at Machynlleth, finally took over the whole Cambrian system from Sutton Bridge Junction, Shrewsbury to Aberystwyth and Pwllheli, from March 2011.